Welcome to Westmount Mid-High Admissions

-There may be a grade 9 into 10 transition evening for our current grade 9 students who require further information about the grade 10 high school programming.
-Families who are new to Westmount wishing to apply for grade 10 only may attend this evening event at the school.
-We encourage you to monitor our website for any updates.
-These transition evenings are usually hosted one evening between November and January.
+There is a grade 9 into 10 transition evening for our current grade 9 students who require further information about the grade 10 high school programming.
+Families who are new to Westmount, wishing to apply for grade 10 only, may attend this evening event at the school.
+This event will be held in the main gymnasium Wednesday, November 27, 2019 at 6:30 p.m. until 8:00 p.m.

 It is recommended that you consult your physician or go to the following website for a list of Calgary psychologists: http://www.yellowpages.ca/search/si/1/Psychologists/Calgary+AB

 Our students come from all over Calgary and the surrounding areas; you do not need to live near the school to attend.
 We have 12 school bus routes that provide transportation to Westmount at an additional cost to the family.